naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 First and foremost, they are absolutely nothing like what you would be doing on the job.
 I can tell you with 100% certainty that I have **NEVER** needed to use a heap to solve a real-world programming problem, nor have I seriously considered the benefits of iterating through an array in reverse order to improve the efficiency of an application.
 The one time i had to implement a distributed LRU cache for the company, I used [a library](https://github.com/isaacs/node-lru-cache) for the bulk of the work.
 These kinds of problems *don't exist* in modern day software engineering because the power and speed of recent computers make these performance tricks negligible.

 The opposing argument is that while developers nowadays have a cornucopia of libraries and tools at their disposal, it is still critical to know how these tools **actually work** under the hood so that the engineer can make judicious decisions about what tool is appropriate for the job, and in what capacity.
-Fair -- I concede that knowing the nuts & bolts of how an algorithm or data structure works allows you to make better informed decisions in your work, and that being good at abstract thinking makes concrete tasks easier.
+Fair enough -- I concede that knowing the nuts & bolts of how an algorithm or data structure works allows you to make better informed decisions in your work, and that being good at abstract thinking makes concrete tasks easier.

 But then, why do we insist on adding "tricks" to our programming problems?
 If we really only cared about knowledge of data structures, shouldn't we just ask someone to implement a Binary Search Tree in front of us, talk about the characteristics and runtime properties of that tree vs other data structures, and then call it a day?
 Couldn't we judge their knowledge via a behavioral interview, asking them about a time where they used a few design patterns and data structures in concert to model a problem effectively?